 Channel memberships allow viewers to join your channel through monthly payments and get members-only perks like badges, emoji and other goods.
-If you're eligible, these are the policies and guidelines that will help steer you out of trouble.
+If you're eligible, these policies and guidelines will help steer you out of trouble.

 Minimum eligibility requirements

 You must meet minimum requirements to be considered for channel memberships on YouTube.